ahmadmaksoor/interacitve_charts_plotly/README.md

-# Create an interactives charts that contains value in real-time
+# Create an interactive charts that contains value in real-time

 I've create a web page using Plotly dash to make charts that show differents values from a data source.